-Swaddling is recommended but, the Academy stresses, only when a baby sleeps on the back, and swaddling should stop as soon as babies can roll over.
+Swaddling is recommended but, the Academy stresses, only when a baby sleeps on the back; swaddling should stop as soon as babies can roll over.

-The goal of these new guidelines is to clarify the safest sleep practices, in order to reduce the risk of sudden infant death syndrome, or SIDS, as well as suffocation and strangulation.
+The goal of these new guidelines is to clarify the safest sleep practices, in order to reduce the risks of sudden infant death syndrome (SIDS), suffocation and strangulation.
 These risks to babies are heightened with unsafe sleeping practices, resulting in more than 3,500 babies in the U.S. dying each year unexpectedly.

 Dr. Lori Feldman-Winter, a co-author of the new report, explained, "A baby that is within reach of their mother may have more comfort or physical stimulation from being in an environment with another person.”
-She also remarked that sleeping with babies hear-by promotes breastfeeding, which in itself has been shown to reduce the risk of SIDS by 70%.
+She also remarked that sleeping with your baby near-by promotes breastfeeding, which in itself has been shown to reduce the risk of SIDS by 70%.